SubhamMohapatra1509/SubhamMohapatra1509/README.md

   <img src="https://img.shields.io/badge/Reson%20Alert-Visit%20Live-00bfff?style=for-the-badge" alt="Reson Alert" />
 </a>

-> Emergency alerts, quick actions, and awareness in a clean UI.
-Built with HTML, CSS, JS.
+> A web app for emergency alerts, quick actions, and awareness with a clean, user-friendly interface.
+Built with HTML, CSS, and JavaScript.

-- Device connection, emergency calls, voice tracking, and location sharing concepts
+- Features device connection, emergency calls, voice tracking, and location-sharing concepts
-- Focus on accessible design and fast load times
+- Designed for accessibility and optimized for fast load times

 ---